-The American Camp Association is accepting proposals from high-quality presenters for innovative, timely, and dynamic educational sessions to be presented at the ACA National Conference, February 3-6, 2015 in New Orleans, LA.
-The 2015 conference theme is Imagine.
-Inspire.
-Impact.
-All sessions will take place at the Hilton New Orleans Riverside.
+The American Camp Association is accepting proposals from high-quality presenters for innovative, timely, and dynamic educational sessions to be presented at the ACA National Conference, February 21-24, 2017 in Albuquerque, NM.

-Review of previous conference evaluations, informal feedback gathered from attendees, and the most recent Emerging Issues Survey indicate that camp and youth professionals seek high-level knowledge in these areas:
+Review of previous conference evaluations and informal feedback gathered from attendees, indicate that camp and youth professionals seek high-level knowledge in these areas:

-- Youth Development and Behavior — Presentations should demonstrate how camp professionals can effectively use the camp experience to help prepare young people for healthy and successful lives.
+- Youth Development and Behavior — Presentations should demonstrate how camp professionals can effectively use the camp experience to help prepare young people (including campers and/or counselors) for healthy and successful lives.
 Topics may include: participant development and behavior, health and wellness, creating a community of respect, program design to achieve youth development outcomes, and program evaluation.
-Topic area covers both campers and counselors.

-- Staff Training and Leadership — In addition to critical areas in human resources like skillfully recruiting, selecting, managing, training, and motivating staff and volunteers, we’re seeking programs that address goal setting, leadership, outcomes attainment, youth involvement in decision making, and developing life skills on the job.
+- Staff Training and Leadership — In addition to critical areas in human resources like skillfully recruiting, selecting, managing, training, and motivating staff and volunteers, we’re seeking programs that address goal-setting, leadership, outcomes attainment, youth involvement in decision making, and developing life skills on the job.
 Sessions that address staff behavior, and staff health and wellness are also appropriate.
+Please note: an overwhelming majority of submissions are received in this track, making selections challenging for the Program Review team.

-- Business and Operations — Specific topics for camps, conference centers, and out of school time programs can be covered such as marketing, budgeting, risk management, site and facility, environmental issues, food service, transportation, technology, and public policy.
+- Business and Operations — Specific topics for camps, conference centers, and out-of-school time programs are welcomed addressing areas of operation like marketing, budgeting, risk management, crisis communications, site and facility, environmental issues, health services, food service, transportation, technology, board development, fundraising, and public policy.

 - Camp-School Partnerships — Presentations should be relevant for camps and other out-of-school-time programs currently providing outdoor education/environmental education experiences in partnership with traditional schools, as well as to all interested in exploring these opportunities.
 Topics may include: program design; curriculum development; creating a relationship with schools; staff training; youth-development goals and outcomes; innovative teaching techniques; business and operations; and research.

-- Executive Leadership Forum — Programs targeted for seasoned professionals who have executive leadership responsibilities within their organizations.
-Topics may include: achieving missions and visions, cutting-edge leadership concepts, board development, strategic planning, finance, fund-raising, and other sessions which will help camping organizations thrive.
+- Executive Leadership Forum — Consider topics targeted for seasoned professionals who have executive leadership responsibilities within their organizations including achieving missions and visions, cutting-edge leadership concepts, board development, strategic planning, finance, fund-raising, and other sessions which will help camping organizations thrive.